boomcamp/WP-1-Web-Resume/README.md

 * A downloadable version of your physical resume (optional).

+# Onsite Optimization

+* Every web page should be in a readable and freindly format url e.g `http://localhost/jino-resume/my-work-history`

 # Plugin

 For our resume website we will need to create a plugin that will display the `Work history` this should be in a `table format`, and can be read using a github [gist](https://gist.githubusercontent.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105/raw/eb7968eb551bee9e3136b420394549b9680439d4/resume.json)